osucomm/mediamagnet/doc/api/README.md

 **Example** */api/items?tags[]=arts&tags[]=athletics&channel_type=twitter will fetch a list of all items that are from a Twitter channel and are tagged with "arts" or "alumni"*

+#### Pagination

+Index (list) API responses that return many results are generally paginated.
+To request a specific page of results, add a `page` parameter to the query string.
+You can also set the number of results returned per page with the `per_page` parameter.
+Information about paging options is provided in the response "meta" element.

 ### Request examples

 List of keywords: `/api/keywords`
 List of keywords in XML: `/api/keywords.xml`
 Item 274 in XML from API version 1: `/api/v1/items/274.xml`
+The third page of items: `/api/v1/items.json?page=3`
 A list of items intended for alumni: `/api/v1/items?audience=audience-alumni`
 Items tagged with academics and news: `/api/items?tags[]=academics&tags[]=news`
 An RSS feed of all items: `/api/items.rss`